Bird Watching in Nepal: Rare Birds in Great Sceneries

 Source- Google

-The forests and rivers of Bardia National Park are in pristine condition attracting birds of various types.
-The hornbills, orioles, and barbets are common here.
-Comparatively quieter than Chitwan, this park allows tranquil bird watching.
-Take a leisurely walk along the banks of the Karnali River for any rare wetland species to be found.
+The forests and the rivers of Bardia National Park are in pristine condition and attract birds of various types.
+The hornbills, orioles, and barbets are quite common here.
+This park is comparably quiet compared to Chitwan and provides good quiet time for bird-watching.
+One can always take a slow walk along the banks of the Karnali River for whatever rare wetland species come here.

 Source- Google